lzenner/themed_tweaks/README.md

 * BG2EE           - Distribute group's possessions from the beginning of BG2 to stores in Athkatla - might have to be EET only
 * BG2EE           - Remove cut scenes that the PC shouldn't be privy to
 * BG2EE           - Add dreams about Irenicus that have been removed from SoD
+* BG2EE           - Give good-aligned reasons to go into peoples' homes
 * BG2EE           - Allow addition of heads to the Flail of Ages in any order
 * ToB             - Give viable reasons as to why the PC should attack its siblings in their own enclaves
 * ToB             - Have Balthesar relent even if PC hasn't taken down any of the others yet